induane/asinine-website/topics/articles/2018/editorial/article_29.rst

     *Life as a mathematical solution to Entropy*

-I spent a little time today on FaceBook.
+I spent a little time today on FaceBοоk.
 I don't do it often but I've been working or overworking a lot lately and the little hit of dopamine it gave me from feeling slightly less disconnected from the world was probably useful.
 It didn't take long to remember why I mostly avoid it though: I left feeling more